Academic term: Collegiate calendars in the US

-The semester system divides the calendar year into two semesters of 16 to 18 weeks each, plus summer sessions of varying lengths.
+The semester system is the "traditional" division of the academic year in the US.
+This divides the calendar year into two semesters of 15 to 18 weeks each, plus summer sessions of varying lengths.
 The two semesters together constitute 32 to 36 weeks of instruction, so that three academic quarters equal two academic semesters.
 Thus, academic credit earned in quarter hours converts to semester hours at 2/3 of its value, while credit earned in semester hours converts to quarter hours at 3/2 of its value.
 Put another way, 3 quarter hours is 2 semester hours.
-Most universities on the semester system have a fall semester from the day after Labor Day in September to mid-December, a spring/winter semester from late January to early May, and an optional summer session.
+Most universities on the semester system have a fall semester starting between mid-August and early September and ending in mid-December and a winter semester starting in mid to late January and ending in mid-May.
+Some colleges and universities have a 4-1-4 system, which adds a short one-month term in January between normal fall and winter semesters.